GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### With the right programming, a computer can become a theater, a musical instrument, a reference book, a chess opponent.
-No other entity in the world except a human being has such an adaptable, universal nature.
+> ### The business of software building isn't really high-tech at all.
+It's most of all a business of talking to each other and writing things down.
 >
-> ~ *Danny Hillis*
+> ~ *Tom DeMarco*

 ---
 ## 🏎 Quick Facts